michlee1337/practice/README.md

     - ex: vectors for directions
 - use 0/ infinity in max/ min calcs to handle edge cases within traversal
 - multiply to check for matching parity
+- while not empty/ not zero: while list/ dict/ int

 # Heuristics for best possible
 - comparison based sorting algorithms are lower bounded by nlgn